 This is a very quick email outlining that this is the last chance to get the course, it's going away, NOW!

 You can also download our email sequence guide and reference it later:

 Make it YOU

 While we've given you a pretty darn prescriptive launch strategy and our own examples, I encourage you to be yourself and make this strategy your own.

 You know your audience better than anyone else, what they crave and what they hate.
 Remember to write to your audience and for your audience in each and every email.
-Show off your personality with corney jokes, italicized sarcasm or heartfelt mantras.
+Show off your personality with corny jokes, italicized sarcasm, or heartfelt mantras.